nagendiranr/giphy-store/README.md

 # giphy-store

-Giphy Store is an online web application that allows an user to search and save animated GIFs to a user profile using the GIPHY API.
+Giphy Store is an online web application that allows an user to register, search and save animated GIFs to the user profile using GIPHY API.

 ## Tools & Technologies